zpainter/iassist/content/blog/new-version-us-nsf-cyberinfrastructure-plan.md

 provide unique and special opportunities for broadening participation in the science and engineering enterprise.

-• Support state-of-the-art innovation in data management and distribution systems, including digital libraries and educational environments that are expected to contribute to many of the scientific breakthroughs of the 21st century.
+â€¢ Support state-of-the-art innovation in data management and distribution systems, including digital libraries and educational environments that are expected to contribute to many of the scientific breakthroughs of the 21st century.
 NSF will foster communication between